 Tanya Chaitow has been selected as a finalist in many prestigious art prizes on multiple occasions, the Dobell Prize for Drawing, the Blake Prize, the Mosman Art prize, the Salon des Refusees, the Fleurieu Art Prize, the Adelaide Perry Drawing Prize, The Fishers Ghost Art Award, the Kedumba Drawing Prize and the Stanthorpe Art Prize.

 Since graduation Tanya Chaitow has exhibited in numerous group and solo exhibitions.
-She has been represented by Stella Downer Fine Arts Gallery since 2004.
+She has been represented by Stella Downer Fine Arts Gallery since 2004, and recently by Anthea Polson in Queensland.
 Her work is represented in collections in Australia and overseas.

 Follow me on Instagram & Facebook for the latest news